-Use this system ID LED to visually locate the server.
-The LED can be changed to on, blinking, or off.
-You can use the Lenovo XClarity Controller or a remote management program to change the state of the system ID LED to assist in visually locating the server among other servers.
+Use this blue system ID LED to visually locate the server.
+A system ID LED is also located on the front of the server.
+Each time you press the system ID button on the front panel, the state of both the system ID LEDs changes.
+The LEDs can be changed to on, blinking, or off.
+You can also use the Lenovo XClarity Controller or a remote management program to change the state of the system ID LEDs to assist in visually locating the server among other servers.